johnongit/Runstr/memory-bank/blossom-music-integration.md

 ---

-## 2. Phase 1: Playback from a Blossom Server
+## 2. Phase 1: Playback from a Blossom Server ✅ COMPLETED

 This phase focuses on the primary read-only functionality: finding and playing music.